Privacy-Preserving Constrained Domain Generalization via Gradient Alignment: Proposed Method

 Our motivation originates from the recent advance of DNN analysis based on neural tangent kernel \cite{jacot2018neural}.
 By conducting first-order Taylor expansion of network objective $f(w)$, we can reformulate the objective as

-By focusing on the parameter $w$, the above approximation can be interpreted as a linear model respect to $w$, and the feature map $\phi(\cdot)$ is the gradient at the initialization $w_0$ given as $\phi(x) = \bigtriangledown_w f(x;w_0)$ w.r.t. the data $x$.
-Thus, we can define the domain variance among multiple local servers based on the kernel embedding in the neural tangent kernel space given by
+By focusing on the parameter $w$, the above approximation can be interpreted as a linear model with respect to $w$, and the feature map $\phi(\cdot)$ is the gradient at the initialization $w_0$ given as $\phi(x) = \bigtriangledown_w f(x;w_0)$ w.r.t. the data $x$.
+Based on the neural tangent kernel space, where the feature map of the original input data $x$ is defined as the corresponding gradient, we can interpret the average gradient as the kernel mean with empirical averaging, given by $\mu_{P} = \frac{1}{n} \sum_{i=1}^{n} \phi(x_i)$, where $\phi$ represents the feature mapping function based on the neural tangent kernel, which is the gradient.
+Thus, we can define the domain variance among multiple local servers based on the kernel embedding in the neural tangent kernel space by extending the MMD distance in Eq.
+(2) as

 where $grad_i$ and $grad_j$ denote the gradient sent to the centralized server from local server $i$ and $j$, respectively.
-As neural networks are optimized in a stochastic manner where the final gradients used for model update are computed by averaging the gradients of the samples in a mini-batch, we can use $grad_i$ and $grad_j$ to represent the \textit{kernel mean embedding} for distribution discrepancy measurement \cite{gretton2012kernel} in the neural tangent kernel space.